Project Overview

 - 150,000 tonnes per year of titanium minerals (ilmenite, leucoxene and rutile), used to produce pigments and titanium metal.

-Independent analysis by Adamas Intelligence (Q3 2025) indicates the Fingerboards Project has the potential to supply around 50-70 percent of the world’s dysprosium and terbium oxide production when China is excluded, underscoring its importance in securing diversified global supply chains.
+Analysis by Appian Capital indicates that, if in production today, Fingerboards would contribute 40–50% of ex-China production of the world’s dysprosium and terbium oxide supply, underscoring its importance in securing diversified global supply chains.

 Together, these products contribute to industries that power the clean-energy transition and support advanced manufacturing in Australia and globally.